tModLoader/tModLoader/PortingNotes_1.4.4.9.md

 - `ModWaterStyle` now requires an additional texture, `_Slope`.
 See `ExampleWaterStyle` for details.
 - Reforging is now implemented via `Item.ResetPrefix`.
 This sets `prefix` to 0 and then refreshes the item.
 Make sure any custom fields set by custom prefixes are not serialized independently.

-## MysticLogFairies, SandStorm, SkyManager, WorldGen, Main and Deerclops AI
-- Could benefit from a Main variable which counts number of full ticks of dayRate which have progressed this tick.
-- No need for _timePass variables

 ## MessageID.cs
 - Convert all `Obsolete` (not `Old`) entries to tModPorter refactors and remove.